Sab Club: Symbols

-The Sablière Society was named for Madame Marguerite de la Sablière, a 17th-century woman whose house was a meeting place for intellectuals from Louis XIV's court.
+The Sablière Society was named for Madame Marguerite de la Sablière, a 17th-century woman and patron of the poet Jean de La Fontaine whose Paris home was a gathering place for intellectuals assosciated with the court of Louis XIV.
+The name was suggested by founding member Eugenia B. Schraa.
 The society's symbol was the swan and its color was light blue.
-These were changed as part of the rebranding as the Sab Club in the spring of 2017.
+In the spring of 2017, as part of its rebranding as the Sab Club, the society retired the swan and light blue in favor of a griffin and dark blue.